dborth/vbagx/README.md

   * To squish the picture so it appears correctly on a 16:9 TV, you can open the settings.xml file and add 10 to the gbFixed/gbaFixed value.
 However, setting your TV to 4:3 mode will yield a better picture.
-* Real-time clock fixes for GB/GBC games, including PokÃ©mon G/S/C
+* Real-time clock fixes for GB/GBC games, including Pokémon G/S/C
   * RTC data in save file stored as little-endian
   * Option added for UTC offset in the main menu (only required if you use the same SRAM on other, time-zone-aware platforms)